stanislavlevin/bind9/bind/doc/arm/reference.rst

    configured with stub zones for ``10.in-addr.arpa`` to use a set of internal name servers as the authoritative servers for that domain.

+   If a BIND 9 primary, serving a parent zone, has child stub zones configured, all the secondary servers for the parent zone also need to have the same child stub zones configured.

+   Stub zones are not a standard part of the DNS; they are a feature specific to the BIND implementation.

 .. namedconf:statement:: type static-stub
    :tags: zone
-   :short: Contains a duplicate of the NS records of a primary zone, but statically configured rather than transferred from a primary server.
+   :short: Contains statically configured NS records for a zone.

-   A static-stub zone is similar to a stub zone, with the following
+   A static-stub zone specifies a set of name servers to use to resolve *all* queries for the given zone.
+A stub zone overrides any NS records (delegations) that might exist in the parent zone, and also any records received from the otherwise-authoritative server.

+   Like a :any:`stub <type stub>` zone, this can work around missing or broken delegations at the parent.
+Unlike stub, static-stub also overrides any NS records offered by the specified servers.

-   exceptions: the zone data is statically configured, rather than transferred from a primary server; and when recursion is necessary for a query that matches a static-stub zone, the locally configured data (name server names and glue addresses) is always used, even if different authoritative information is cached.
+   When recursion is necessary for a query that matches a static-stub zone, the locally configured data (name server names and glue addresses) is always used, even if different authoritative information is cached.

-   Zone data is configured via the :any:`server-addresses` and :any:`server-names` zone options.
+   The zone data is configured via the :any:`server-addresses` and :any:`server-names` zone statements.
+These must point to authoritative servers.

+   .. warning:: Use of static-stub zones is not recommended.
+Proper delegation
+                with NS records in the parent zone should be used.

    The zone data is maintained in the form of NS and (if necessary) glue A or AAAA RRs internally, which can be seen by dumping zone databases with